BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In other words, an inspection handled in a few miliseconds by the analytical approach may take hours by an FE solver.
 Nevertheless, the FE approach contains some inevitable assumptions which results with the loss of the accuracy.

-**The aim of this repository is to design the core framework of a *closed form stand-alone* solution for the analytical approach**.
+**The aim of this repository is to design the core framework of an application for the analytical approach**.

 ## 3. Software Architecture <a id='sec3'></a>